Introduction : For many years our

 stressor-specific manner.
 Immobilization, the

-only stressor to which animals were
+only stressor to which animals were constantly

-constantly exposed, was also the only one
+exposed, was also the only one that resulted in

-opposite effect was observed following
+yawning suppression.
+An opposite effect was

-stressors in which long intersession
+observed following stressors in which long

-intervals were present.
+intersession intervals were present.

 -Hipolide DC; Lobo